vikraj66/buzzblog/Readme.md

    ```

 3. Set up environment variables:
-   - Create a `.env` file in the root directory.
+   - Copy the `.env.example` file to `.env` in both the client and server directories:
+     ```sh
+     cp client/.env.example client/.env
+     cp server/.env.example server/.env
+     ```
-   - Add the following environment variables:
+   - Fill in the required environment variables in the `.env` files:
      ```env
      DATABASE_URL=your_database_url
      SESSION_SECRET=your_session_secret